1inch/token-plugins/token-plugins-guide.md

 ## Overview

 Token plugins are smart contracts that extend the capabilities of plugin-enabled ERC20 tokens and plugin-enabled ERC20 wrappers.
 They allow for additional accounting to be added, without the need to deposit your tokens into a contract. **_This is a revolutionary step in the evolution of DeFi_**, as the entire ecosystem has historically relied upon the transfer of tokens in and out of external contracts to achieve enhanced capabilities!
-The process of creating and deploying plugins is completely open and permissionless, and holders of plugin-compatible ERC20 tokens can freely participate with any plugin of their choosing.
+The process of creating and deploying plugins is completely open and permissionless, and holders of plugin-compatible ERC20 tokens can freely participate with any plugin of their choosing - without risking the loss of assets.

 By design, token plugins prevent several common attack vectors and inherently create a fundamental level of security within every token incentive mechanism.
 Users no longer have to trust their funds in an external contract, whether it be for farming, borrowing/lending, or delegating, etc., therefore adding a fundamental layer of security.